Thumbeza/shift-left-testing-example/README.md

 The purpose of this prrojeect is to demonstrate how software engineering teams can implement a shift-left testing approach to ensure effective and early testing for their software.
 The main of shift-left testing is to identify and resolve bugs as early as possible in the SDLC, hence its core implementation is about shifting testing activities to earlier stages of the ci/cd pipeline, thus enabling an early feedback loop to software quality.
 Below are the details on how to implement and enforce this process:

 # Application in Test
-* **We.Sell.Bread.Domain** - This is the core project where all the common elements of the application will reside.
-This speaks to interfaces, exceptions, entities and base functionality to be utalised by the API and Infrastructure projects.
+* **We.Sell.Bread.Core** - This is the core project where all the common elements of the application will reside.
+This speaks to interfaces, exceptions, DTOs and base functionality to be utalised by the API and Infrastructure projects.
 * **We.Sell.Bread.infrastructure** - This project is responsible for processing database transactions.
 It houses the implementation of the repository pattern and managing the BD context.
 * **We.Sell.Bread.API** - This is an api project for selling bread business case.
-All the business logic and api endpoints that exposes functionality to the users will reside within this project.
+All the business logic (services and facade) and api endpoints (controllers) that exposes functionality to the users will reside within this project.
 * **We.Sell.Bread.API.Unit.Tests** - This is the unit test project that the software engineers must use to test the smallest modules of code, and ensure that they work as expected at the smallest unit.
 * **We.Sell.Bread.API.Integration.Tests** - This project houses both the tests for different api endpoint calls and the integration between the different api components.